DaryaPF/post-gallery/22-gallery-editor-screen.md

 ### 2.2 Gallery Editor Screen

-Post Gallery Gallery Editor screen looks like you see on image below.
+Post Gallery Editor screen looks like you see on image below.

 This screen opens by click on gallery title in left menu.

 Screen consists of next functional parts: